Telefonorosso/l3-netkeys/README.md

 ## Purpose

-l3-netkeys is meant for practical use with real Amiga systems.

-It can be useful when:
+l3-netkeys can be useful when:

 - the Amiga is placed in an awkward position
 - the Amiga keyboard is damaged or unreliable